mohsenasm/spark-tpc-ds-performance-test-in-docker/README.md

 ### Run Option: "(2) - Run a subset of TPC-DS queries"

+> You can also create a text file at `work/runlist.txt` with query numbers in each line,
+> then run `bin/run_the_list.sh` to run those queries.

 A comma separated list of queries can be specified in this option.
 The result of each query in the supplied list is generated in `TPCDS_WORK_DIR`, with a default directory location of `work`.
 The format of the result file is `query<number>.res`.

 A summary file named `run_summary.txt` is also generated.
 It contains information about query number, execution time and number of rows returned.